bayareadevosymposium/bayareadevosymposium/_pages/abstracts.md

 nav_order: 2
 ---

+This year's Bay Area Developmental Symposium will start around lunchtime (~12pm) and end after a group dinner (~7-8pm).
+The schedule will include a poster session, a set of brief talks, as well as lunch and dinner to meet and talk with the other attendees.
 We expect to release our finalized program by mid-April!
-This year's Bay Area Developmental Symposium will start around lunchtime (~12pm) and end after a group dinner (~7-8pm).
-The schedule will include a poster session, a set of brief talks, as well as lunch and dinner to meet and talk with the other attendees!

 We warmly invite all SBSC-M participants to either give a <b>short talk or poster</b>, and we explicitly welcome <b>work at any stage</b>, including just an experimental idea or initial pilot results!